GSA/fedramp-automation/src/validations/docs/adr/0011-dns-validation.md

 - Both are established companies.
 - Both DNS services have been available for several years.
 - Both DNS services are widely used
-- Both DNS services support all DNS RR types.
+- Both DNS services support all DNS resource record (RR) types.

 ### Proof of Concept